ExpeditionRPG/expedition/CARD-CREATION.md

 5. Voila!
 Your cards should now be imported; you can select whichever theme you'd like, review the cards for appearance and accuracy, then print with `Ctrl + P` / `Command + P`

 Note: we recommend disabling your ad blocker for the card creator website - they've been known to cause issues with it.

+## Questions?
+Feedback?
+Bugs?

+Please contact us via [https://expeditiongame.com/contact](https://expeditiongame.com/contact) or by creating a new issue and we'll respond shortly!